damaki/libkeccak/README.md

 * The Duplex construction
 * Hash functions based on the Sponge construction
 * eXtendable Output Functions (XOF) based on the Sponge construction
+* cSHAKE, KMAC, and TupleHash as specified in NIST SP 800-185 [4]

 libkeccak also provides concrete implementations for the hash functions and XOFs described in NIST FIPS 202 (see [1]):